-People with ADHD tend to have bursts of hyper-focus, especially when something feels interesting or meaningful.
-Meanwhile, autistic traits often bring depth, sensitivity, pattern recognition, and intense passion for special interests.
+People with ADHD typically have bursts of hyper-focus, especially when something is interesting to them.
+And an autistic brain brings depth, sensitivity, pattern recognition, and passion for special interests.

-Many of us were taught from childhood that consistency equals discipline and inconsistency equals failure.
-So when we hit the “off” phase, it’s easy to think things like:
+So many of us were taught from a very young age that consistency was expected and that inconsistency meant you were a failure.
+So when you hit the recovery phase, it can be easy to think things like:

 -